xeluxee/competitest.nvim/README.md

 			py = "~/path/to/file.py",
 		}
 		```
+- `evaluate_template_modifier`: whether to evaluate the template file for receive modifiers
 - `received_files_extension`: default file extension for received problems
 - `received_problems_path`: path where received problems (not contests) are stored.
 Can be one of the following:
 	- string with [receive modifiers](#receive-modifiers)